sabotagedninja/obsidian-smart-selection/README.md

 This will install libraries and build the plugin.
 This will also put `esbuild` in watch mode, so any changes to the code will be re-compiled.

-**Tip**: Clone the repository inside `.obsidian/plugins/`.
-Use `Plugin Reloader` in Obsidian to manually reload the plugin after any change you want to test (faster than restarting Obsidian).
+**Tip:** Clone the repository inside the `.obsidian/plugins/` folder.
+Use the `Plugin Reloader` plugin in Obsidian to manually reload the plugin after any change you want to test (faster than restarting Obsidian).

 ## 💰 Support

-If you are enjoying this plugin then please support my work and enthusiasm by buying me a coffee on ==TODO== Buy Me A Coffee.
+If you are enjoying this plugin then please support my work and enthusiasm by buying me a coffee on https://buymeacoffee.com/sabotagedninja

+<script type="text/javascript" src="https://cdnjs.buymeacoffee.com/1.0.0/button.prod.min.js" data-name="bmc-button" data-slug="sabotagedninja" data-color="#FFDD00" data-emoji=""  data-font="Comic" data-text="Buy me a coffee" data-outline-color="#000000" data-font-color="#000000" data-coffee-color="#ffffff" ></script>

 ## 📄 License